-1. Aims
+1 Aims and Definitions

-The Board of trustees and Executive Leadership Team of The Athelstan Trust are committed to ensuring that all personal data collected is processed in accordance with all relevant data protection laws including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).
+The Trustees and Executive Team of The Partnership Trust ('the Trust'), the Governors and School Leaders within the Schools of the Trust are committed to ensuring that all personal data collected is processed in accordance with all relevant data protection laws including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).

-The Trust are registered as a data controller with the Information Commissioner.
+The Trust is are registered as a data controller with the Information Commissioner.

-The details of the Trust's Data Protection Officer can be found at paragraph 5.
+The details of the Trust's Data Protection Officer can be found in section 6.